Family reunification - advice

 Appropriate services and supports

-Appropriate therapeutic and family services can support a child’s recovery and wellbeing in out of home care, strengthen families in culturally appropriate ways, and facilitate successful and sustainable family reunification (Maluccio et al., 1993; Wise, 2000).
+Appropriate therapeutic and family services can support a child’s recovery and wellbeing in care, strengthen families in culturally appropriate ways, and facilitate successful and sustainable family reunification (Maluccio et al., 1993; Wise, 2000).

 Services should be practical and comprehensive so as to address all relevant aspects of family life (Child Welfare Information Gateway, 2006).
 The most effective intervention involves all members of the family and addresses not only parenting skills but also the child’s developmental needs, parent-child interactions and a range of life competencies such as communication, problem solving and behaviour management (Child Welfare Information Gateway, 2006; Ainsworth, 2001).